-- The final product must work with an Access 97 database, using ODBC 3.0 calls, with the program written in C and built using Microsoft Visual C++ 6.0, as installed on the departmental machines which run Windows NT. - You are of course free to develop the software on any platform, and in any environment, you wish, as long as the final product is compatible with the specifications identified above.
-If you desire to use C++ instead of C, you must obtain the written permission of Jonas Westling in advance. - The user-program interface must be a console (text) interface.
-If you wish to deviate from this norm and implement a GUI, you must obtain the written permission of Jonas Westling in advance.
+The final product must work with PostgreSQL, using ODBC 3.0 calls, with the program written in C and built using gcc as installed on the departmental Linux and Solaris machines.

+You are of course free to develop the software on any platform, and in any environment, you wish, as long as the final product is compatible with the specifications identified above.

+The user-program interface must be a console (text) interface.
+If you wish to deviate from this norm and implement a GUI, you must obtain the written permission of Dennis Olsson in advance.

-General Description of Supported Tasks:
+2 General Description of Supported Tasks